ngblaylock/nathanblaylock.com/content/smithfield-chamber-of-commerce.md

 <content-btn href="https://smithfieldchamber.org">Visit Site</content-btn>

 We quickly got the new website launched using Firebase hosting.
-The Smithfield Chamber of Commerce has been very happy with a professional quality website that users can come to and quickly find information about the events going on.
+The Smithfield Chamber of Commerce has been very happy with a professional quality website that users can come and quickly find information about the events going on.
 I have personally found it very fulfilling to support a group that cares for the community while being able to continually play around with some new ideas and technology.